 Survivors always have the right to file a report should they experience sexual violence, dating/domestic violence, or stalking.
 Following an assault a survivor may file a report with the police, the university, both or neither.
 The decision to file a report is always up to the survivor.

 To Begin a Report:

 - Call 911 - If you are in immediate danger 911 can assist in getting help to your location.
 Remember your safety is always paramount.

 - Call local police- Reports will be handled by police in the jurisdiction where the crime occurred.
 If you are unsure of which department to contact University Police can assist.
 Find contact information for local law enforcement HERE under Community Resources.
-NOTE: NDSU police will notify Title IX/Equity of sexual assault, dating/domestic violence or stalking on campus.
+NOTE: NDSU police will notify the Equal Oppourtunity and Title IX Compliance Office of sexual assault, dating/domestic violence or stalking on campus.
 You do not have to work with Title IX if you do not want to file a Title IX report on campus.

 - At the emergency room - Following an assault some survivors choose to go to the hospital for medical care and/or evidence collection.
 While at the ER you can tell staff you wish to speak with law enforcement.
 Going to the hospital and speaking with police are always the survivor’s choice.

 Following the initial call, a responding officer will come to you to speak about the assault and gather basic preliminary information including the nature of the report, general timeline of events and information about the perpetrator.
 Depending on the department, the officer may be trained in how to work with survivors of sexual assault in a trauma informed manner.

 When speaking with the officer you have the right to have someone with you.
 This could be an advocate, friend, family member or someone you trust.